“A lot of men aren’t interested in relationships because it’s not what we talk about with other men.”

 I know it is hard to not fall in love with the potential that you see for a relationship with him, but the reality is, you probably should just move on to someone who is ready for what you want.
 That’s the hard part and where many women lose themselves.

 Women start to believe that they’re not good enough for anyone and thus their beliefs are confirmed.
 If you are interested in learning how to get out of your own way and break your negative self-beliefs, consider taking one of our upcoming courses on reprogramming your relationship pattern.

 Subscribe to our email list to be notified when it becomes available.

-I hope you have enjoyed reading this post, subscribe to our newsletter (The Love Letter) and the Relationships & Chill Podcast for more amazing relationship, dating and self-improvement content.
+I hope you have enjoyed reading this post, subscribe to our newsletter (The Love Letter), and the Relationships & Chill Podcast for a more amazing relationship, dating, and self-improvement content.

 Peace & Blessings